exeme-project/exeme-lang/README.md

 Exeme is designed to:

-* Have performance parity with C++.
+* Have performance parity with C++
 * Be written in a way that is easy to read, understand and write.
-High quality code merits easy development, and Exeme is the epitome of this.
+High quality code merits easy development, and Exeme is the epitome of this
-* Support practical code security and testing mechanisms.
+* Support practical code security and testing mechanisms
-* Support a fast and scalable development process.
+* Support a fast and scalable development process
-* Support all modern OS platforms and provide OS independent APIs.
+* Support all modern OS platforms and provide OS independent APIs

 While many languages share subsets of these goals, combining them together is what sets Exeme apart.

+We also have non-goals for Exeme, notably including:

+* Perfect backwards / forwards compatability

 > **Note** If you are interested in a deeper understanding of our goals, the [**`docs/project/goals.md`**](docs/project/goals.md) file fleshes out these ideas, and provides a deeper insight into the goals of the Exeme project.